We know that the journey to get connected can seem complex, and that you might have queries around the different stages of your connection journey.

 What is Queue Management?

 National Grid ESO has proposed a change to the industry rules to introduce ‘queue management’.
-This proposal is now being considered by Ofgem to ultimately decide whether it should be implemented.

 National Grid Electricity Transmission (NGET) has supported the ESO’s development of its proposal, and we strongly advocate for its introduction as soon as possible.
+Ofgem has approved this new modification, and the process of implementation has begun.

 The proposed new way of working will require customers developing projects to meet key milestones at various points of their connection journey.
 Where these milestones are not met, stalling projects will have to make way for other projects further back in the queue that are ready to proceed.

-For more information, visit this page: https://www.nationalgrid.com/electricity-transmission/queue-management-next-step-accelerating-grid-connections
+For more information, visit this page: https://www.neso.energy/industry-information/connections/queue-management

 What is Connections Reform?